-The National Archives announced Tuesday that they will host two sleepovers for children 8 to 12 years old inside the awe-inspiring rotunda among the Declaration of Independence, the U.S. Constitution, and the Bill of Rights.
+Did you know the US National Archives hosts sleepovers for children 8 to 12 years old inside the awe-inspiring rotunda where the Declaration of Independence, the U.S. Constitution, and the Bill of Rights are displayed?

 “We’re sleeping with the Declaration, the Bill of Rights and the Constitution,” said History Channel host Brad Meltzer.
 “Top that, Smithsonian.”